links-ads/ermes-datalake/README.md

 - if API fails with 409 error, it is possibly a validation error in the request, ckan should return the field for which the error occurred
 - if no results are shown, it is probably becasue the authentication is wrong (indeed, private datasets are shown only to authenticated users)

+### Map preview doesn't work
+Yes, this is a known issue.
+The plugin has been updated with a different type of map but the latest version of it is not compatible with this dockerized version of ckan.
+Waiting for the fix.
+[Here](https://github.com/ckan/ckanext-spatial/issues/317) more info for the solution.